i4Ds/Karabo-Pipeline/README.md

 Karabo is a radio astronomy software distribution for validation and benchmarking of radio telescopes and algorithms.
 It can be used to simulate the behavior of the [Square Kilometer Array](https://www.skatelescope.org/the-ska-project/) or other supported telescopes.
 Our goal is to make installation and ramp-up easier for researchers and developers.

-Karabo includes and relies on OSKAR, SKA-SDP, WSClean, PyBDSF, [MIGHTEE](https://arxiv.org/abs/2211.05741), [GLEAM](https://www.mwatelescope.org/science/galactic-science/gleam/), Aratmospy, Bluebild, Eidos, Dask, Tools21cm, katbeam plus configuration of 20 well-known telescopes.
+Karabo includes and relies on OSKAR, SKA-SDP, WSClean, PyBDSF, [MIGHTEE](https://arxiv.org/abs/2211.05741), [GLEAM](https://www.mwatelescope.org/science/galactic-science/gleam/), Aratmospy, Eidos, Dask, Tools21cm plus configuration of 20 well-known telescopes.
 Karabo can simulate instrument behavior and atmospheric effects, run imaging algorithms, and evaluate results.

 Use `SimulatorBackend.SDP` or `SimulatorBackend.OSKAR` for simulation, and `get_imager(ImagingBackend.SDP)` or `get_imager(ImagingBackend.WSCLEAN)` for dirty, PSF, and restored imaging through the common API.
 See the [backend overview](doc/src/main_features/backend_overview.rst).